Say “exctinction” and most people think animals. The last Galapagos tortoise living out its life in solitude. The dodo. The mastodon. The dinosaurs.

 “You start with a rough idea of the shape in your head,” says Pete as we watch Sam work.
 “You work it, bit by bit, and eventually you start to see your idea coming out of the wood.”

-It only takes a few minutes before what had been a gnarled piece of wood suddenly has
+It only takes a few minutes before what had been a gnarled piece of wood suddenly has the rough outline of a pipe bowl.

 “Once we have the rough shape, we start switching down in grain,” Pete explains as Sam changes out the circular grinding plate for a less gritty option.
 “Eventually we get down to where we're just buffing it smooth."